triamnetwork/triam-docs/jp/building-transactions.md

 After adding the desired operations, call the `build()` method on the `TransactionBuilder`.
 This will return a fully constructed [Transaction](https://github.com/stellar/js-stellar-base/blob/master/src/transaction.js).
 The returned transaction will contain the sequence number of the source account.
 This transaction is unsigned.
-You must sign it before it will be accepted by the Stellar network.
+You must sign it before it will be accepted by the Arm network.

 ```js